Are you or someone you know interested in exploring Catholicism or completing Confirmation?

 What is the Schedule?

-The RCIA at St. Francis of Assisi is free of charge.
+The OCIA at St. Francis of Assisi is free of charge.

-If you would like to find out more about our Rite of Christian Initiation of Adults, please contact:
+If you would like to find out more about our Order of Christian Initiation of Adults, please contact:

 Joseph Nuzzi